Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

       ;; ...drawing code here...
 	  )

 After the name of the sketch comes a list of bindings that define its state and configuration.
-Here, the configuration parameters `width` and `height`, which determine the dimensions of the window, are set to `200`, while `n` is an attribute we've added for our own use.
+Here, the window properties `width` and `height` are set to `200`, while `n` is an attribute we've added for our own use.

 Then comes the drawing code.
 This gets run in a loop while the sketch is running, once per frame.
 The following snippet draws 5 red circles on a black background, each of radius 10 and in random positions.